Jean-Luc314/Finances.jl/README.md

 | Nominal   |   An object to describe value and currency, with securely defined exchange rates.
 Methods exist to manipulate e.g., convert between currencies  |
 | Currency  |   Define valid currencies and exchange rates                                                                                                    |

+Curently, the package allows the user to project and visualise their Mortgage Loan Repayments.

-`cashflow()` operates on a `Mortgage` object to project the cashflow repayments.
+`cashflow()` operates on a `Mortgage` object to perform the cashflow projection.
 The time, loan outstanding, cumulative interest, and payments-to-date, will be returned for the user.

-The `plot()` function from `Plots` is extended to operate on a `Mortgage` object.
+The user can call the `plot()` function to visualise the repayments. `plot()` has been extended from `Plots` to operate on a `Mortgage` object.

 Finally, `animate()` allows `plot()` to be called many times.
-Each iteration varies one of the `Mortgage` inputs, an `animate` object is returned with the side-effect of saving it as a .gif.
+Each iteration varies one of the `Mortgage` inputs.
+Then, an `animate` object compresses the plots, which is returned.
+As a side-effect, `animate()` will save the animation as a .gif.

 ```julia
 sinusoid = (1 .+ sin.(range(-π / 2, stop = 3π / 2, length = 150))) ./ 2